jvlflame/Rename-JAV-files-javlibrary/README.md

 ## To do
 - [x] Working build
 - [ ] Better logging
-- [ ] Allow reverse of changes made
+- [ ] Allow reversal of changes made